LangOliver/react-apps/README.md

 In the project directory, you can run: `npm install` To install the Depdencies.
-After that just command the console with:
+After that just command the console with: `npm start`